OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Step 4.
 Install Ruby Dependencies System-wide (Optional)
 ================================================================================

-.. todo:: Probably this should be better moved on different page not to confuse users.

 .. important::

+    For **new deployments**, this step is recommended to skip.

-   Optional step for **new installations**.
-When **upgrading** existing deployment, you have to proceeed with installing via ``install_gems`` below if not using the shipped Ruby gems (i.e., when symbolic link ``/usr/share/one/gems`` doesn't exist).
+When **upgrading** existing deployment which could be running OpenNebula older than 5.10.0 anytime in the past, you might need to install Ruby dependencies via ``install_gems`` if you are not yet using the shipped Ruby gems (i.e., when symbolic link ``/usr/share/one/gems`` doesn't exist on your Front-end)!

 .. warning::